-This was an epidural catheter placement on a 2-year-old male patient for a left hip osteotomy.
-His past medical history was remarkable for a congenital heart defect, bilateral congenital hip dislocations and a sacral dimple without any other neurologic anatomical abnormalities on the neonatal spine ultrasound.
+This video demonstrates an epidural catheter placement on a 2-year-old, 12kg male patient presenting for left hip osteotomy.
+His past medical history was remarkable for congenital heart defects, bilateral congenital hip dislocations, and a sacral dimple which is sometimes associated with neurologic spinal canal abnormalities.
+In this case, no neurologic anatomical abnormalities were demonstrated on the neonatal spine ultrasound.
 The patient was placed in a left lateral decubitus position.
-Using anatomical landmarks, the target epidural level was identified and marked.
-The patient’s back was prepped and draped under sterile conditions.
+Using anatomical landmarks like Tuffier’s line or the intercristal line corresponding to L4-L5 level, the target level for needle placement was identified and marked.
+The patient’s skin was sterilized and draped under sterile conditions.
 An 18-gauge, 5 cm length Tuohy needle was used to encounter the epidural space.
-Subsequently a 20-gauge catheter was placed through the needle to a depth of 4.5 cm at the level of the skin.
+A general guideline for the depth to the epidural space from the skin is approximately 1mm/kg of body weight¹.
+Subsequently, a 20-gauge catheter was placed through the needle to a depth of 4.5 cm at the level of the skin.
 Negative aspiration of blood or CSF was confirmed.
-A 1 mL test dose of lidocaine 1.5% with epinephrine 1:200,000 was given without any cardiovascular changes on the monitors.
+A test dose was calculated at 0.5 mcg/kg epinephrine or 0.1ml/kg of lidocaine 1.5% with epinephrine 1:200,000.
+In this case, a 1.2 mL test dose of lidocaine 1.5% with epinephrine 1:200,000 was given without any observed cardiovascular changes (e.g. ≥ 25% increase or decrease in T wave amplitude, HR increase ≥ 10 bpm, or SBP increase ≥ 15 mmHg)¹.
 Finally, the catheter was secured to the back of the patient.
 Parental consent was obtained for the publication of this video.

 Branchial cleft cysts are a benign anomaly caused by incomplete obliteration of a primordial branchial cleft.
 They typically appear in childhood or adolescence, but can appear at any age.
 They present as a non-tender, fluctuant mass following an upper respiratory infection, most commonly at the anterior border of the sternocleidomastoid muscle.
 These lesions are thought to originate during the 4th week of gestation when the branchial arches fail to fuse.
 The second branchial cleft is the most common site (95%) and cysts from in this distribution can affect cranial nerves VII, IX, and XII.